bioinformatics-ua/dicoogle-learning-pack/slides/presentation.md

 - Extensible, platform-independent, open-source PACS archive;
 - Designed to embrace advanced indexing mechanisms and knowledge extraction from medical imaging information;
-- Over 25 million images were indexed in Aveiro, Portugal;
+- Can index hundreds of millions of images in a single archive;
+- Used in more than 90 countries;
 - Has fulfilled a multitude of use cases in research and industry.

 --